Judge plans May trial for US Sen. Bob Menendez in bribery case

 Prosecutors have accused Hana of being a conduit between Menendez and Egyptian officials.
 They said Hana gave Nadine Menendez a job, gave her money to make mortgage payments, wrote checks to her consulting company, promised envelopes of cash and gave her gold bars.
 They said Menendez used his post to facilitate foreign military sales and financing to Egypt, which gave Hana’s business a lucrative, worldwide monopoly over religious certification for imported meat.

-More than half of Senate Democrats have said that Menendez should resign, including fellow New Jersey Sen. Cory Booker.
-New Jersey Gov. Phil Murphy has as well.
+More than half of Senate Democrats have said that Menendez should resign, including New Jersey Gov. Phil Murphy and fellow New Jersey Sen. Cory Booker.
 Menendez has said he intends to stay in the Senate, saying he is certain he will ultimately be exonerated.

 Monday’s court hearing in the Menendez case took place just a short walk from where former President Donald Trump was appearing in court in a civil fraud lawsuit.